elanmarae/okinawa-curry/lab-10/README.md

 # Lab 10: Web Mapping A Choropleth Map

 This lab will focus more on building out your lesson JavaScript.
-We encourage you to explore the new libraries we introduce this week, jQuery and Simple Statistics, by looking the Part II challenge.
+We encourage you to explore the new libraries we introduce this week, jQuery and Simple Statistics.

-## Part I: Mapping Scenario: Homeownership rates in Kentucky (6pts)

-Modify the index file within the *lesson-10/* directory as you follow along with this lesson to produce a choropleth map of Kentucky showing rates of homeownership.
-Save your changes to your *lesson-10/index.html* file and commit changes to your local GitHub repository as you work.

-## Part II: Mapping Scenario: Patterns of US rental prices (4pts)
+## Mapping Scenario: Patterns of US rental prices (4 pts)

 Examine the contents of the *lab-10/data/* directory.
 This directory includes a starter template *index.html* file and a *counties_median_rent_2015.json* data file produced by joining data downloaded from [American FactFinder](https://factfinder.census.gov) with US county polygons downloaded from the [US Census Cartographic Boundary Shapefiles](https://www.census.gov/geo/maps-data/data/cbf/cbf_counties.html).